benoit-liquet/BSS-PCA-PLS/README.md

 This vignette reproduces details result of our application section **Case Studies** from our submitted article:

-_Best Subset Selection for Principal Components Analysis and Partial Least Square models using Continuous Optimization_ B. Liquet, S. Moka and S. Muller.
+_Best Subset Solution Path for Principal Components Analysis and Partial Least Square models using Continuous Optimization_ B. Liquet, S. Moka and S. Muller.
 (2023).